Graduate

 The Course Numbering System

-Beginning with the 1984-85 academic year, Prairie View A&M University moved from a three (3)-digit to a four (4)-digit course numbering system.
-Under the new system, the first (1st) digit represents the course level (i.e., below college level/developmental 0, freshman 1, sophomore 2, junior 3, senior 4, masters 5, and doctoral 7).
-Beginning in Fall 2021, the second (2nd) digit indicates the credit-hour value of the course.
+Beginning with the 1984-85 academic year, Prairie View A&M University moved from a three-digit to a four-digit course numbering system.
+Under the new system, the first digit represents the course level (i.e., below college level/developmental 0, freshman 1, sophomore 2, junior 3, senior 4, master's 5, both master's and doctoral 6, and doctoral 7).
+Beginning in Fall 2021, the second digit indicates the credit-hour value of the course.
+The third number may indicate the subject within the field, and the fourth number the recommended course sequence within that subject area.

 Unit of Credit